-LyU had its starting point, if there is one particular place and time, in my San Francisco bedroom.
+LyU had its starting point, if there is one particular place and time, in my bedroom, in San Francisco.
 July 28th, 2011.
-In that small room painted a golden yellow, a color I had carefully roughed up by painting over it imperfect swirls of burnt sienna brown, I heard a voice.
+In that small room painted a brownish yellow, I heard a voice.

 "I'm moving to LA."

-These may not sound like momentous words to you but they upended mine.
+These may not sound like momentous words to you.
+They upended mine.
 I had not before ever seriously considered leaving San Francisco.
-I had found my home.
-Planned to live there for the rest of my life.
+I thought I had found my forever home.
+Had planned to live there for the rest of my life.
 But then came these words.
 This idea.
 It gripped me.

 Did this idea come from my unconscious mind?
 Of course.
-It had to have.
-But did this idea, this firm directive come only from me?
-That is a serious question.
-I had never before considered moving to LA.
+But did this idea, this firm directive, come from me only, only my individual unconscious?
+That was a serious question.
+I had never before seriously considered moving to LA.
 But here I was saying I was going to.
 Hearing the idea from my own lips.
 Did these words come from something, some spirit outside of me and through me?
 It was possible, I supposed.
-Then I took the next logical thought step: could this be God speaking?
+Then I took the next logical thought-step: could this be God speaking?
 Yeah.
 Well.
 I said to myself, not aloud.
 Do I really want to go there?

 What if, I wondered, what if all three are perspectives, are views, aspects, parts, angles, ways of looking at the same thing?
 My unconscious, spirits, God all of the same?

 What if God, Life, is intrinsically inside me, outside of me, all around me (and you, dear reader)?
-Actively waiting to be discovered and created?
+Actively waiting to be discovered and created, made?

-One thing was perfectly clear to me at that point: I realized that if I ever were going to allow myself to experience my life as more than only as a biological unit, as more than as an accidental creation of evolution and chance, as more than an individual somehow separate from life, this was my opportunity.
-I may not have another.
-I was happy to be a biological unit, a physical being.
-A generally happy being.
-But this was an opportunity to understand myself as also part of something more.
+One thing was, at that point, perfectly clear to me: if I ever were going to allow myself to experience life as more than only a biological unit, as more than as an accidental creation of evolution and chance, as more than an individual somehow separate from other life, this was my chance.
+I might not have another.
+I was a mostly happy biological unit, a physical being.
+This was an opportunity for me to understand myself as also part of something more.
 To be willing to go into the unknown, as a caterpillar must, into the dark and possibly painful process of change-but-remain-the-same-being.

-For the ten years before the twenty, I had been what what would probably be called religious: read the Bible almost every day, went to church most Sundays, participated in and led Bible studies, even was a paid youth leader for a few years.
+Going back further: for the ten years before the twenty, I had been what what would be called religious.
+Read the Bible almost every day, went to church most Sundays, participated in and led Bible studies, even was a paid youth leader for a few years.

 That morning at the end of July, 2011, the voice brought it all to a head.
 My head.

 I did what I had not done before.
 Not with the same degree of trust or willing abandon.
 Always before I had a plan or, at least, some money.
 This time I jumped from a high cliff into the sea.
 Not physically but spiritually.
-I let myself do it.
-I plunged into the spiritual, feet first.
+I plunged into the spiritual, not head but feet first.
 I was open to wherever the experience, that Life, would lead me.